http-party/node-http-proxy/README.md

 ### Miscellaneous

-If you want to handle your own response after receiving the `proxyRes`, you can do so with `selfHandleResponse`.
-As you can see below, if you use this option, you are able to intercept and read the `proxyRes` but you must also make sure to reply to the `res` itself otherwise the original client will never receive any data.
+If you want to handle your own response after receiving the `upstreamRes`, you can do so with `selfHandleResponse`.
+As you can see below, if you use this option, you are able to intercept and read the `upstreamRes` but you must also make sure to reply to the `res` itself otherwise the original client will never receive any data.